elasticpath/react-pwa-reference-storefront/src/components/src/ImageContainer/README.md

 When given a list of image type extensions and sizes the component will generate the necessary `<source/>` child elements under `<picture/>` for responsive

 image file types and sizes.
-If not specified as a prop in the component it will default to what is specified in the ep.config.json file.
+If types and sizes are not specified as a prop in the component it will default to what is specified in the ep.config.json file.

 Look in ref-store application for example usage.